Personalized Patient Care: 19 Ideas for Vets to Gain Competitive Edge

 Just like the website, the social media of Pine Animal Hospital is managed by their own employees, not an advertising company.
 Dr. Manyak says this approach to social media is powerful because it’s one of the few ways to set your brand apart in a competitive online space.
 Again, look for the right office manager or receptionist to run your various accounts.

-The COVID-19 pandemic initially caused some problems for Pine Animal Hospital.
-The lockdowns and stay-at-home measures in southern California created a boom in pet ownership.
+Recent industry changes initially caused some problems for Pine Animal Hospital.
+Shifts in local guidelines and stay-at-home measures in southern California created a boom in pet ownership.
 An influx of new patients set up dozens of first-time appointments with Dr. Manyak’s hospital, but 30-40% of these appointments were falling through.
 His team had to quickly adjust to this wave of new pet owners.

-Dr. Manyak didn’t rely exclusively on his own problem-solving to meet the challenges of COVID-19.
+Dr. Manyak didn’t rely exclusively on his own problem-solving to meet these new challenges.
 Instead, he sat down with his office manager and receptionist to develop a game plan for eliminating no-shows from their schedule.
 Together, they arrived at a relatively simple solution that worked for their particular clientele base.
 Brainstorming with your team is a worthy activity to consider doing regularly, and should include everyone at your practice.
 If you have staff members working hybrid, consider using an online whiteboard to still get them involved.

 The team at Pine Animal Hospital decided to ask new clients to make a $25 deposit prior to their first appointments with the practice.
 Once clients provided the deposit, they were incentivized to show up for their pet’s first appointment.